-The spreader can be operated once the terminal, tractor installation set and GPS aerial have been installed, and the plug from the spreader's ISOBUS socket is connected, and basic encoding is completed: press the 🕐 button for about 3 seconds.
+The spreader can be operated once the terminal, tractor-attachment set and GPS aerial have been installed, and the plug from the spreader's ISOBUS socket is connected, and basic encoding is completed.
+Press the 🕑 button for about 3 seconds.
 It can take up to two minutes after switching on the terminal for the spreader icon to appear on the screen.

-If the screen display does not appear, press $\overline{}$ on the left side of the screen.
+If the screen display does not appear, press 🛒 on the left side of the screen.

-After start-up, the warning "Actuator closing" will appear; press of to accept.
-If a simulated speed is activated, a warning about this will also appear, and this must be accepted by pressing
+After start-up, the warning "Actuator closing" will appear; press to accept.
+If "Simulated speed" is activated, an alert about this will also appear, and this must be accepted by pressing